Jhalak Dikhhla Jaa: Series 1 (2006)

-Season 1

-Jhalak Dikhhla Jaa 1 is the first season of the dance reality show, Jhalak Dikhhla Jaa.
-It premiered on 7 September 2006 until 4 November 2006.
+The first season of the dance reality show, Jhalak Dikhhla Jaa premiered on 7 September 2006 until 4 November 2006.

 The season was judged by Sanjay Leela Bhansali, Shilpa Shetty and Farah Khan.
 The season was hosted by Parmeet Sethi and Archana Puran Singh.
 The winner was Mona Singh.
 The contestants were:

-Season 2
+Series 2 (2007)

 Jhalak Dikhhla Jaa 2 is the second season of the dance reality show, Jhalak Dikhhla Jaa.
 It premiered on 28 September 2007 until 15 December 2007.

 Shiamak Davar, Urmila Matondkar and Jeetendra were the judges.
+Bipasha Basu appeared as a guest judge.
 Rohit Roy and Mona Singh were the hosts.
 Prachi Desai and Deepak were the winners.
 The contestants were: